rochelleterman/PS239T/B_Install.md

 If git and python and nano (a text editor) have been installed, those commands *should* print output version information.
 The python version should include "Anaconda" and its version information.

+**NB**: If you're using git bash, the `R --version` command may not work.
+In this case, just make sure you can open up RStudio.

 Ipython is a python development environment that comes pre-installed with the Anaconda python distribution.
 To see if you have it, type the following into your terminal window:

 ```bash